albayerga/G_102_6/Readme.md

 ## Output

 The notebook will generate:
-- A pre-processed dataset where each tweet is cleaned, tokenized, and stored as a Python dictionary.
+- A pre-processed dataset where each tweet is cleaned, tokenized.
 - Exploratory data visualizations such as word frequency distribution and hashtag analysis.

 ## Features